Codesota · Guides · Multimodal AIVision-language models, read honestlyUpdated March 2026

 When text is partially visible or blurry, models confidently fabricate plausible-looking text rather than admitting uncertainty.

-Video is the hardest modality.
-The gap between “answering questions about a video” and “truly understanding temporal dynamics” remains wide.
+The gap between answering questions about a video and truly understanding temporal dynamics is still wide.

 Works reliably